urosevic/stock-ticker/readme.txt

 = How to resolve error `Unfortunately, we could not get stock quotes this time`? =

 This can be temporary issue.
-First try to access front-end page with appended parameter `?stockticker_purge_cache=1`.
+First try to run `Fetch Stock Data Now!` on plugin settings page.

-If that does not help, next try to increase *Fetch Timeout* option on general plugin settings and then visit frontend page with appended address parameter `?stockticker_purge_cache=1`.
+If that does not help, next try to increase *Fetch Timeout* option on general plugin settings and then run `Fetch Stock Data Now!`.

-If you still experiencing issue, please contact us through [support forum](https://wordpress.org/support/plugin/stock-ticker) and don't forget to provide URL to your website where you have inserted Stock Ticker.
+If you still experiencing issue, please contact us through [support forum](https://wordpress.org/support/plugin/stock-ticker).

 = Can I get stock data for my custom code? =